MariaAfteni/LFAF-Laboratories/Reports/Lab 2 Report.md

 If the grammar has a production of the form A → aB or A → a, where A and B are non-terminal symbols and a is a terminal symbol, then it is a Grammar of Type 3.

-If the production contains a non-terminal symbol that derives one or more non-terminal and terminal symbols, then it is context-free and the Grammar is of Type 2.

-If the production is of the form aAb → acb, where A is a non-terminal symbol, a and b are strings of terminals and non-terminals, and c is a string of terminals and non-terminals with a length greater than or equal to 1, the Grammar is of Type 1.

-In any other case, the grammar is Recursively enumerable, being of Type 0.

     public String CheckGrammarType(String[] prodVal, char[] prodKey, String[] prodKey1){

         // Check if the grammar is regular